 It is not recommended to communicate to multiple Modbus devices through a Modbus Gateway where Gateway has the same address.
 Therefore, do not add multiple Modbus devices with the same IP address.

-Now when browsing the Modbus device, the unit ID will show as a folder and the OPC tag path includes the unit ID as shown below.
+Now when browsing the Modbus device, the unit ID will show as a folder and the OPC Tag path includes the unit ID.
 This only happens when more than one unit ID is specified in the address mapping otherwise the unit ID is eliminated.

 Floating Point or 32-bit Address Mapping